Flexberry/flexberry.github.io/pages/products/flexberry-orm/data-object/fo_define-default-object.en.md

 	}
 	catch (Exception)
 	{
-		throw new Exception("Не удалось установить значение по умолчанию.");
+		throw new Exception("Failed to set the default value.");
 	}
 }